conan-io/docs/howtos/python_code_reuse.rst

     $ conan export . memsharded/testing

-Of course if you want to share the package with your team, you can ``conan upload`` it to a remote server.
+Of course if you want to share the package with your team, you can :command:`conan upload` it to a remote server.
 But to create and test the package, we can do everything locally.

 Now the package is ready for consumption.
-In another folder, we can create a ``conanfile.txt`` (or a ``conanfile.py`` if we prefer):
+In another folder, we can create a *conanfile.txt* (or a *conanfile.py* if we prefer):

 .. code-block:: text